Comparing Common Root Cause Analysis Techniques (Updated)

 Conclusion – Pick the Right Root Cause Tool!

-Please be careful when you decide “How to find root causes.”
+Please be careful when you decide on “How to find root causes.”
 Picking the wrong technique can lead to poor analysis and corrective actions that don’t solve the real root causes.
 Failure to fix the real root causes of problems could allow major accidents (fatalities, explosions, fires, …) to occur.
 That’s why we developed TapRooT® … because we know you really need to find and fix the root causes of serious safety, quality, production, service, or maintenance issues.

 And you can be assured that you are making the right choice because TapRooT® Training is GUARANTEED:

 Attend a TapRooT® Course, go back to work, and use what you have learned to analyze accidents, incidents, near-misses, equipment failures, operating issues, or quality problems.
-If you don’t find root causes that you previously would have overlooked and if you and your management don’t agree that the corrective actions that you recommend are much more effective, just return your course materials/software and we will refund the entire course fee.
+If you don’t find root causes that you previously would have overlooked and if you and your management don’t agree that the corrective actions that you recommend are much more effective, just return your course materials/software, and we will refund the entire course fee.